TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/01_lesson/lesson.md

 	* IDE
 		* **I**ntegrated **D**evelopment **E**nvironment
 		* An **IDE** is an application that allows you to create, edit, save, and run programs.
-		    * Point out that for this course we will be using an online IDE called Cloud9.
+		    * Point out that for this course we will be using an online IDE.
 		* Note that with Python, we can't use drag and drop blocks anymore - it is a language that must be typed into an IDE.
 		* Talk to students about the different areas and parts of the IDE, use the [Python Code] to demo once more how it looks/works.
 4. **Students Create Accounts & Submit Work**